anirudhkodukula/Project_2/prog2/README.md

 Collaborators: Vishva Rao, Sriram Muppurapu (They explained to me how I didn't need to actually calculate probabilities and that adding to the list, means higher frequency allows for higher chance of getting chosen.)

-Comments: Used 2 slip days (17 mins into the second day).
+Comments: Used 2 slip days.

 # Starter code info